Writing Components

 Adding stages

 Now that our component is created, we can add stages to it to extend its capabilities.
-The result of the factory is a usable React FunctionComponent
+The result of the factory is a usable React FunctionComponent,

 Note that component factories are immutable.
 Because of this, you need to chain the stage calls in the same assignment as your component creation.
 You cannot call them as side-effects.